How to Understand Google’s Ranking Algorithm Updates

 Google’s named core updates were called RankBrain, Panda, Penguin, Hummingbird, Page Layout Algo, Speed Update, Link Spam Algorithm, Mobile Indexing, and Page Experience updates.
 Each update focused primarily one one key change such as quality, spam or speed.

-Some of these updates in the last 15 years have seen massive, sudden effect on websites.
+Some of these updates in the last 15 years have seen massive, sudden effects on websites.
 Some are referred to as major or minor updates, but any one of them could be ruinous to unsuspecting website owners.

 Google offers its own insights into how and why website owners and small businesses are affected, but stop short of getting too specific (they want to protect their ranking special sauce from spammers and Advanced SEOs who can take advantage of it).